solliancenet/azure-sql-db-rag-langchain-chainlit/README.md

 The solution works locally and in Azure.
 It is composed of three main Azure components:

-- [Azure SQL Database](https://learn.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview?view=azuresql): The database that stores the data.
+- [Azure SQL Database](https://learn.microsoft.com/azure/azure-sql/database/sql-database-paas-overview?view=azuresql): The Azure SQL database that stores application data.
 - [Azure Open AI](https://learn.microsoft.com/azure/ai-services/openai/): Hosts the language models for generating embeddings and completions.
 - [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-csharp): The serverless function to automate the process of generating the embeddings (this is optional for this sample)